UCLA-MDSH/ucla-mdsh.github.io/_posts/admission/2022-09-08-requirement.md

 <!--* **Priority Deadline**: June 1, 2023.-->

-The Priority deadline for 2023 Fall enrollment is **July 25, 2023.** If space is available, late applications may be considered.
+The Priority deadline for 2023 Fall enrollment is **July 25, 2023.** If space is available, late applications may be considered until August 1, 2023.

+## Admisssions Timeline

+Applications are reviewed on a rolling basis, and admissions decisions are actively being released to applicants.

+To ensure the fastest possible processing of your application, be sure to upload all required documents as soon as possible.

 <!--** **Standard Deadline**: July 1, 2023.-->